yast/yast-installation/doc/control-file.md

 ### Installation and Product Variables

 It is possible to define some installation variables (language, timezone, keyboard,.. ) and force them in the proposal.
-User will still be able to change them however.
+The user will still be able to change them, however.

 The following variables can be set: